England land in Brazil, upbeat and undeterred

 "Last night's game doesn't really feature very much in my plans at all," he said at the airport.

 "It was the sort of game that really is extremely frustrating as a coach.
-We realise that those games can happen in your life from time to time but you immediately dismiss them.
+We realize that those games can happen in your life from time to time but you immediately dismiss them.

 "They don't do any harm but they don't help you make decisions either."